wcgordon1/lamplighter/manuscript/publish/ch5_The_Night_Wardens.md

 Ms. Kestrel set a steaming mug of tea in front of Ivy.
 The ceramic was warm against her palms, and the smell carried hints of bergamot and something herbal she couldn't identify.
 "Tamsin, will you show Ivy the map while I gather her kit?"

 Tamsin set down her brass instrument and moved to the largest table, where a detailed map of Greywater lay spread under glass.
-It showed the city in precise detail, but overlaid with markings Ivy had never seen before—colored dots, numbered pins, and lines that didn't correspond to any streets she recognized.
+It showed the city in precise detail, but overlaid with markings Ivy had never seen before: colored dots, numbered pins, and lines that didn't correspond to any streets she recognized.

 "Each dot is a lamp," Tamsin explained, pointing to a cluster near the harbor.
 "Numbers match the plates on the posts.
-The lines show what we call routes—patrol paths that let one person check the most critical areas efficiently."
+The lines show what we call routes; patrol paths that let one person check the most critical areas efficiently."
 She traced a blue line with her finger.
 "This is Ms. Kestrel's route.
 Covers the library district, City Works junction, and the old quay.
 Takes about four hours to walk if you're just checking, longer if you find problems."

 "What about these red marks?"
 Ivy asked, pointing to several scattered across the map.

 "Known thin places," Rooke said quietly.
 "Spots where seams open more often than average.
 We check those every night, weather permitting."

 Ivy studied the map more carefully.
-The red marks seemed to cluster around certain types of locations—near water, around old buildings with thick walls, and particularly dense near the clocktower district.
+The red marks seemed to cluster around certain types of locations: near water, around old buildings with thick walls, and particularly dense near the clocktower district.
 "There are a lot of them near where I'm staying."

 "Rowhouse Lane borders the Clock Quarter," Ms. Kestrel said, returning with a wooden crate that clinked softly as she set it down.
 "Your Aunt June is wise to salt her threshold.
 The area has been unstable for years."

 Cole leaned forward slightly.
 "Is that why you were placed there?
 Because you'd naturally encounter seam activity?"

 The question felt loaded with implication.
 Ivy looked between the faces around the table, trying to read the undercurrents.
 "I don't know.
-I didn't choose to come here—my mother's arrangements brought me to June's door."
+I didn't choose to come here; my mother's arrangements brought me to June's door."

 "Your mother," Ms. Kestrel said carefully, "was she sensitive to these things?"